Episodes: 32 (hour)

 The Badlands’ newest Baron is The Widow (Emily Beecham), who murdered the husband she succeeded, for reasons known to few.
 The Widow leads her female warriors, the Butterflies, on the offensive against rival Quinn.
 She is determined to get M.K. and harness his powers.

 Saved from abuse by The Widow, sharp and courageous teenaged assassin, Tilda (Alexia Ioannides), is devoted to her Baron, but lives by her conscience.
 After helping M.K. while he is on the run, the teens grow close.
 Tilda is torn between her dedication to The Widow and her feelings for M.K.

 This episode has not aired yet.

 What do you think?
 Do you like the Into the Badlands TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a fourth season?